-Mary Lou Schiltz papers on Purdue in WWII
+Mary Lou Schiltz papers on Purdue in World War Two

 Identifier: MSA 370

-The collection contains several clippings, pamphlets and announcements belonging to Mary Lou Schiltz, who was a Home Economics student at Purdue during World War II.
-Clippings were removed from Shiltz's scrapbook before being donated to the Archives.
+The collection contains several clippings, pamphlets and announcements belonging to Mary Lou Schiltz, who was a Home Economics student at Purdue during World War Two.
 Of particular interest are materials relating to the experiences of women students during this time, including: program material for the Work to Win Conference that was compulsory for women students, an article about the RCA engineering cadette program that was modeled after the Curtiss-Wright Cadettes, and other articles pertaining to student life and special training for women during the war.
 Also included is a pamphlet that was distributed on campus and contains a war-time address from President Elliott.

 - 1942 - 1943